AlbertTM8/Robot-Character-Identification/README.md

 It would then analyse and identify the correct Cluedo character and save a picture and text file identifying the character

 I also made a video that showed how the robot worked, and wrote a report explaining the code and methodology.
 All code was written by me, although unfortunately our gitlab repository was lost when my university email was shut down.
-However, the repor does contain large portions of the Python code.
+However, the report does contain large portions of the Python code.

 Video of working Buggy: